A hysterectomy is an operation to remove your womb (uterus) and, possibly one or both of your fallopian tubes and ovaries.

-- Total hysterectomy – the most commonly performed hysterectomy procedure, where your womb and cervix (neck of the womb) are removed.
+- Total hysterectomy – the most commonly performed procedure.
+This full hysterectomy surgery removes your womb and cervix (neck of the womb). .

 - Subtotal hysterectomy – also known as a partial hysterectomy.
-The top part of your womb is removed and your cervix is left in place.
+Removal of the top part of your womb and your cervix is left in place. .

-- Total hysterectomy with salpingo-oophorectomy – your womb, cervix, fallopian tubes and ovaries are removed.
+- Total hysterectomy with salpingo-oophorectomy – removal of your womb, cervix, fallopian tubes and ovaries. .

-- Radical hysterectomy – your womb and its surrounding tissues are removed, including your fallopian tubes, part of your vagina, ovaries, lymph glands and fatty tissue.
+- Radical hysterectomy – womb removal with its surrounding tissues, including your fallopian tubes, part of your vagina, ovaries, lymph glands and fatty tissue.